grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=37 (0x25) - Communication error
-    VSCP_TYPE_ERROR_COMMUNICATION
-This error message is used to indicate a communication error.
+    VSCP_TYPE_ERROR_COMMUNICATIONThis error message is used to indicate a communication error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |